dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   2. Finish the wizard and right click the UART port.
 Select make external.
 A new external output will be created.
 Rename it to "UART"

 Connect the block:
-  1. Connect the M01\_AXI of the "Axi Smartconnect" to the S\_AXI input.
+  1. Connect the M01\_AXI of the "AXI SmartConnect" to the S\_AXI input.
-  2. Connect the "clockin wizard" 100Mhz clock (clk\_out1) to the s\_axi\_aclk pin.
+  2. Connect the "clocking wizard" 100Mhz clock (clk\_out1) to the s\_axi\_aclk pin.
   3. Connect the "processor system reset" output port "peripheral\_aresetn" to the s\_axi\_aresetn input
   4. The interrupt pin is not connected.
-  5. Add the follwing pin constraints to the XDC file:
+  5. Add the following pin constraints to the XDC file:

   set\_property -dict {PACKAGE\_PIN D4 IOSTANDARD LVCMOS33} [get\_ports UART\_txd]
   set\_property -dict {PACKAGE\_PIN C4 IOSTANDARD LVCMOS33} [get\_ports UART\_rxd]